-

 - Shown are

-four of 9 pallets which are all different
+four pallets which are all different

 - in width